 I don’t like receiving most phone calls when I’m at work.

 There are two exceptions: one for my family, and one for department business like a colleague working on a service project.
 Most other calls should either not happen at all or should be scheduled in advance.

-It would be different if the phone would say "he's busy now, hold on while he writes down what he's thinking about."
-Instead, you're supposed to drop everything in order to think about something completely different for an extended period of time - a new clicker system that you'll never use or a methodological problem with someone else's research project.
+It would be different if the phone would say “he’s busy now, hold on while he writes down what he’s thinking about.”
+Instead, you’re supposed to drop everything in order to think about something completely different for an extended period of time - often something useless like a salesman trying to sell me a clicker system for a graduate field course.